kaseykhanhpham/eucalyptus-hybrid-resequencing/03.var_calling/README.md

 done
 ```

-## Filter variants
+## Filter calls
 ### Evaluate distributions of annotations for raw SNPs before setting filtering cutoffs

-Split raw variant calls into invariant SNPs, variant SNPs, and indels using `vcftools`.
+Split raw genotype calls into invariant SNPs, variant SNPs, and indels using `vcftools`.
 Assessed which filtering parameters to use.
-Ignoring indels in analysis for now to focus on SNPs. **LEFT OFF HERE 4/18/2024**
+Ignoring indels in analysis for now to focus on SNPs.

 ```bash
 # Done in UFRC queue system.
 See split_vcfs.job for more detail.